llm-bible/llm-bible.github.io/_publications/xu2023interpretable.markdown

 dataset showcase the superior qualitative and quantitative performance of DriveGPT4.
-Additionally, the fine-tuning of domain-specific data enables DriveGPT4 to yield close or even improved results in terms of autonomous driving grounding when contrasted with GPT4-V. The code and dataset will be publicly available.
+Additionally, the fine-tuning of domain-specific data enables DriveGPT4 to yield close or even improved results in terms of autonomous driving grounding when contrasted with GPT4-V.